-Another recent hybrid of two New Zealand species, bred in the early 1990s but only available for the last year or so.
+Another recent hybrid of two New Zealand species, bred in the early 1990s but only available recently.
 It has strongly perfumed flowers, each about 3cm wide, from February to May.
 Up to about 1.5m tall.

 Big, leathery leaves emerge copper-coloured, maturing to a shiny green.
 Clusters of pink-tinged buds open to white flowers from February to May.
 The perfume from hundreds of flowers on mature plants can be powerful.